sjbylo/aba/README.md

 git clone https://github.com/sjbylo/aba.git
 cd aba
 ./install
-aba -h   # For help
+aba          # Let Aba guide you through the installation process aba -h       # For help
-aba -i   # For interactive mode
 ```
 - clones the repository, installs `aba` and configures some high-level settings, e.g. OpenShift target version, your domain name, machine network CIDR etc (if known).
 - If needed, add any required operators to the `aba.conf` file by setting 'op-sets' and/or 'ops' values.
-- helps you decide if you have a partially disconnected or fully disconnected (air-gapped) environment and how you should proceed.
+- helps you decide the method of deployment and how you should proceed.

 ```
 aba mirror